nomeata/ic-http-lambda/README.md

 a public certificate with two domain names: *.ic.yourdomain.com and ic.yourdomain.com.
 Complete validation by email or DNS.

-Also make note of the Invoke URL.

-## Configure your DNS

-In the DNS settings for your domain, add two new CNAME records, one for `ic` and one for `*.ic`, both pointing at your Invoke URL (minus the https://).

-# Complete gateway configuration

 Once Amazon has had a chance to verify ownership of your domain, refresh the "Create Domain Name" page and select the new certificate.